 In Singapore, with its cultural background being a mix of Chinese, Malay, Indian and British traditions, funeral rites are followed according to the family or the deceased’s religion or beliefs.

-And one of the most common funerary practices – which is to send sympathy flowers during memorial services – is also observed in this country.
+And one of the most common funerary practices – which is to send funeral flowers during memorial services – is also observed in this country.

 The flowers sent convey meaningful messages and feelings when words are not enough to express your thoughts or emotions.
 This can also aid greatly in the bereavement process of the deceased’s family.
 Many local florists offer same day flower delivery and can be purchased online.